Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Ph.D. candidate at the Georgetown University.
-My fields of specialization are labor economics and applied microeconomics.

 interests:
 - Labor Economics
 - Applied Microeconomics
+- Development Economics

 education: